EstherSHI-517/yirushi.github.io/_pages/about-my-research.md

 ---
-layout: default
+permalink: /about-my-research/
 title: "About My Research"
-permalink: /about-my-research/
+excerpt: ""
 author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
 ---

 <!-- content -->